Economics (ECON)

 ECON-204 PRIN OF ECONOMICS-MACRO

-This course is a continuation of Microeconomic.
+Continuation of Microeconomic.
 A shift from single businesses to the inter-relationship between businesses, consumers and investors will be covered.
-The aggregate economy will also see the effects of government spending, taxation,inflation, fiscal and monetary policy.
+The aggregate economy will also see the effects of government spending, taxation inflation, fiscal and monetary policy.
 This inter-relationship will be expanded to the global economy and the United States' role in this economy through international trade and financing.

 Requisite(s): Must complete ECON-203